wangby511/System-Design-Architecture-and-Infra/idempotency.md

 ## Introduction

+What is idempotency?

+For an API request to be idempotent, clients can make the same call repeatedly and the result will be the same.
+In other words, making multiple identical requests should have the same effect as making a single request.

 Idempotency is a Web API design principle defined as the ability to apply the same operation multiple times without changing the result beyond the first try.

 Solution: Clients can safely retry requests that include **an idempotency key** as long as the second request occurs within 24 hours (expiration time) from the first time they receive the key.
 To perform an idempotent request, provide an additional ```Idempotency-Key: <key>``` header to the request.